nanda-kshr/nanda-kshr/README.md

 ---

-**<b>📌 Daily Fact:</b>** May 28th is the day in 585 BC that a solar eclipse occurs while Alyattes is battling Cyaxares in the Battle of the Eclipse, leading to a truce.
+**<b>📌 Daily Fact:</b>** May 29th is the day in 1950 that the St. Roch, the first ship to circumnavigate North America, arrives in Halifax, Nova Scotia.

 ---